agile-ts/documentation/docs/Interfaces.md

 ## `StateRuntimeJobConfig`

-The `StateRuntimeJobConfigInterface` is used as configuration object in functions like `replace()` or `select()`.
+The `StateRuntimeJobConfigInterface` is used as configuration object in functions like [`replace()`](./packages/core/features/collection/group/Methods.md#replace) or [`select()`](./packages/core/features/collection/selector/Methods.md#select).
-Here is a Typescript Interface for quick reference, however each property will be explained in more detail below.
+Here is a Typescript Interface for quick reference.
+However, each property is explained in more detail below.
 ```ts
 export interface StateRuntimeJobConfigInterface
   extends RuntimeJobConfigInterface {